Vascular malformation

-A vascular malformation is a blood vessel or lymph vessel abnormality.
-Vascular malformations are one of the classifications of vascular anomalies, the other grouping is vascular tumors.
+A vascular malformation is a type of vascular anomaly.
 They may cause aesthetic problems as they have a growth cycle, and can continue to grow throughout life.

 Vascular malformations of the brain include those involving capillaries, and those involving the veins and arteries.
 Capillary malformations in the brain are known as cerebral cavernous malformations or capillary cavernous malformations.
 Those involving the mix of vessels are known as cerebral arteriovenous malformations (AVMs or cAVMs).
 The arteriovenous type is the most common in the brain.

 Types

+The International Society for the Study of Vascular Anomalies (ISSVA) classification has 5 types of Vascular Malformation.